8 Upcoming K-Dramas to binge-watch this season

 From swapping embarrassing stories over shots of soju to piggyback rides to arms grabs, K-dramas have paved the way for some of the most engaging moments in television history.

-With some of the most popular actors returning to the big screen taking your adrenaline levels to the absolute maximum, we have enlisted the upcoming k-dramas to binge-watch with your BFF.
+With some of the most popular actors returning to the big screen taking your adrenaline levels to the absolute maximum, we have enlisted some new k-dramas to binge-watch with your BFF.

-To help you keep track of what’s coming this season, here’s a compilation of k-dramas to check out in August.
+To help you keep track of what’s coming this season, here’s a compilation of Upcoming k-dramas to check.

 A mash-up of comedic, touching, and puzzling moments, Poong, the Joseon Psychiatrist is about a psychiatrist Yoo Se-Poong (Kim Min-Jae) who gets involved in a conspiracy against the royal family.